 Solutions journalism is news about how communities and organizations are responding to social and environmental problems.
-This collection contains four stories (see below) that explore the use of technology to create scalable solutions.
+This collection contains solutions stories that explore the use of technology to create scalable solutions.
 In Shenzen, a Chinese mega-city of over 20 million people, BYD Co. has electrified 16,000 city buses and intends to electrify all vehicles in the city by 2025.
 Stretching from British Columbia to the Mexican border, the West Coast Electric Highway now provides a corridor of thousands of charging stations located every 20-25 miles that runs half the length of the continent, enabling zero-emission road trips.
 White Plains, NY, has launched a fleet of electric school buses that are both healthier for the children that ride in them and better for the environment.
 Stockholm, Sweden recently installed the world’s first electrified road that recharges the batteries of electric cars and trucks as they drive.
 And, thanks to financial incentives and a changing culture, more than 40% of new cars purchased in Norway are electric.
-This solution is one of the Drawdown Ecochallenge actions to reduce greenhouse gas emissions.

 Our issue area taxonomy was adapted from the PCS Taxonomy with definitions by the Foundation Center, which is licensed under Creative Commons Attribution Non Commercial 4.0 International License.